 Can anyone become a day trader?

-The main appeal of day trading the forex markets is that anyone with the discipline, determination and financial wherewithal to invest can do so.
+The main appeal of day trading the forex markets is that anyone with the discipline, determination and financial wherewithal to invest can do so and the same goes for the willingness to learn day trading .
 Some forex brokers allow novice forex traders to deposit just £50-£100 into their trading accounts to get started.
 Some brokers may even reward new customers with a welcome bonus to boost the bankroll.

 It’s also possible to trade the forex markets with minimal starting capital because some forex brokers offer leverage.
 This means that day traders can open positions worth several times their real-money deposit.
 By trading in this manner, forex day traders can maximise profitable positions in the market.
 It’s also important to note that if trades go wrong, losses are equally magnified.